What Dr. Fauci sees coming for the pandemic this winter

 "We want to do all of the above," Fauci said.

-Fauci noted that the country "need[s] to do better" with adolescent vaccination rates, and cited over 60 million people in the U.S. who have been eligible for vaccination but not yet vaccinated.
+Fauci noted that the country "need[s] to do better" with adolescent vaccination rates and pointed out that over 60 million people in the U.S. have been eligible for vaccination but are not yet vaccinated.
 But he said "something that's in our favor" is the opportunity to inoculate around 28 million children aged 5 to 11 who became eligible to receive a vaccine this week.

 "So as we go into the winter months with the challenge of a respiratory infection being worse in the winter months, we can get through this if we really put a lot of effort into getting as many people vaccinated as we possibly can," Fauci said.